 Uoma Beauty, founded by Nigerian former-LVMH executive Sharon Chuter, has a simple message: beauty comes in every colour.
 Shade ranges in foundation and concealer are impressively inclusive, while buys like lipsticks and palettes are comprised of bright eye-catching hues.
-In the UK, you can shop it at Cult Beauty and Beauty Bay.
+In the UK, you can shop it at Cult Beauty, Beauty Bay and now Boots.

 ‘We create beauty products that are, like us, a mixture of natural African roots and a quintessentially British attitude,’ say best friends Liha Okunniwa and Abi Oyepitan, the women behind Liha Beauty.
 The sleek minimalist packaging houses vegan, cruelty-free formulas that are free from parabens, sls and chemicals – try the £38 discovery kit to meet your new favourites.

 During childhood visits to West Virginia, Nancy Twine would help her grandmother make her coveted homemade hair care.
-As an adult, disappointed in the natural hair offerings she found on the shelves, Nancy channeled this knowledge to launch Briogeo, a performance-driven line which has everything you need for stronger, healthier hair.
+As an adult, disappointed in the natural hair offerings she found on the shelves, Nancy channelled this knowledge to launch Briogeo, a performance-driven line which has everything you need for stronger, healthier hair.

 Dizziak’s hair range, launched by former beauty writer Loretta De Feo, is often hailed as a curly hair saviour – particularly when it comes to the Deep Conditioner, which is packed with rich, comforting ingredients like castor oil, shea butter and aloe vera.

 Bouclème is plant-based curl care with a difference – founder Michele Scott-Lynch created the products after struggling with her own curl journey into her 30s, and created a 3-step system designed to cleanse, condition and, crucially, define.
 The collection, which starts from just £8, has an eco-friendly focus and fair-trade ingredients are used wherever possible.